Assessments in District 41

 A RIT Score is a way of measuring in equal units.
 The RIT scale score shows a student’s current achievement level.
 Students who perform in specific RIT ranges typically demonstrate specific skills.
 Please understand that a RIT score is not tied to a specific grade or age level.
 It is tied to specific skills.
 When we know the RIT range a student is performing in, we know the skills that the student should have mastered.
 Because many students have taken the MAP, we have a general idea of how a child should progress in a year.
 Scores are reported in a range.
 Students seldom receive the same score if retested but they will probably receive a score within the same range.

 Your child’s Progress Report provides you with your child’s RIT range as well as the average RIT range for students in your child’s grade in the district.
 It also provides you with the RIT for the Norm Group Average.
-This is a very large group of students who took the test in 2008.
+This is a very large group of students who took the test for the given year.

 What is a Percentile Score?